PierreSenellart/provsql/doc/source/user/querying.rst

   ``provsql.provenance = 'absorptive'`` or ``'boolean'`` -- (an absorptive
   setting, under which the value converges); the resulting circuit is then sound only for absorptive evaluation (probability / Boolean), not for multiplicity-counting semirings.
-Write the columns of a recursive term out rather than ``SELECT *``: over a tracked relation the star expands to the provenance column at parse analysis, before ProvSQL sees the query, so the recursion is refused for holding a token as data (``SELECT * FROM t`` outside the recursive term is fine).
+A ``SELECT *`` over a tracked relation in the terms expands to its provenance column at parse analysis, before ProvSQL sees the query; that column of the CTE is read as the provenance of the rows the recursion derives, as it is for any tracked relation, and the answer is the one the columns written out give.
+A term that reads that column of the CTE itself -- the token of a row derived so far, as data -- is refused.
 The same expansion is what makes ``SELECT 'x', *`` in a ``UNION`` arm fail in PostgreSQL itself, before any hook.

   ``UNION ALL`` is the *bag* recursion and is read as SQL reads it: its rounds apply the recursive term to the previous round rather than to everything